LuanaMendonc4/LuanaMendonc4/README.md

 ## Hii, I'm Luana Mendonça 👋
-- I'm a student of Science and Technology at UFRN.
 - 👩🏽‍💻 I'm interested in data analysis.
 - 🧠 A neuroscience enthusiast
 - 🐶 And I love dogs and outdoor activities.